FluffyMaguro/SC2_Coop_Overlay/README.md

       - Artanis top bar kill counts are more accurate, Unbound Fanatics count towards it
       - Map name is reported in english
       - Adjusted for Zagara mastery changes
+      - Improved replay analysis for non-english replays
+      - Various tweaks and fixes

 * 1.18 version